Gradient-based filtering under misspecification: Stability and error bounds: Proofs of main results

-Here, we derive the values of $a, b, c, d$ from Theorem~\ref{Th: (Non-)asymptotic MSE bounds} in terms of other quantities defined in Assumptions~\ref{ass1}--\ref{Assumption: Correct specification}.
-Specifically, we derive $a$ and $b$ for the ISD and ESD updates, and $c$ and $d$ for the prediction steps assuming an unknown DGP and a known DGP that is a state{-}space model with linear state dynamics, respectively.
+\begin{proof} Here, we derive the values of $a, b, c, d$ given in Table~\ref{tab: overview} in terms of other quantities defined in Assumptions~\ref{ass1}--\ref{Assumption: Bounded moments}.
+Specifically, we derive $a$ and $b$ for the ISD and ESD updates, and $c$ and $d$ for the prediction step.